Site logo

 • Is your brand being mentioned in positive contexts?

-Similarly, to get an idea of your offline authority, pay attention to how people interact with you offline.
+Similarly, to understand your offline authority, pay attention to how people interact with you offline.

 • Are thought leaders inviting you to industry events?

-• Do journalists, bloggers, and influencers reach out to you for quotes and insights?
+• Do journalists, bloggers, and influencers contact you for quotes and insights?

 • Have you received invitations to collaborate with other brands?